On the Finsler variational nature of autoparallels in metric-affine geometry: Discussion

 \section{Discussion}

-The present paper focused on symmetric affine connections with vectorial nonmetricity in metric-affine geometry, whose distortion tensor is expressed algebraically in terms of the metric and of a one-form $b$ -- a class which includes, among others, Weyl, Schrödinger and completely symmetric ones.
-Specifically, we asked the question of whether their autoparallels are actually, (pseudo-)Finslerian geodesics 'in disguise', a feature known as \textit{Finsler metrizability}; the relevance of such a question is, in the first place, given by the equivalence between Finsler metrizability and the existence of a parametrization-invariant variational principle for autoparallels.
+In this paper we answered the question under which conditions the autoparallels of affine connections with nonmetricity are extremals of an action functional, for torsion-free affine connections with vectorial nonmetricity (meaning that the distortion tensor is expressed algebraically in terms of the metric and of a one-form~$b$).

-Our main result consists in finding the necessary and sufficient conditions for a connection with vectorial nonmetricity to be metrizable by a Finsler function depending algebraically on its constituents (i.e., on the metric and on the defining one-form $b$), together with the most general form of the respective Finsler functions.
-These functions belong to the so-called class of \textit{generalized $(\alpha,\beta)$-metrics}, admitting as a particular case, the most commonly used in applications class of Finsler functions, namely, $(\alpha,\beta)$-metrics.
-It turned out that, provided that the one-form $b$ satisfies some specific differential constraints (in particular, it is torse-forming and closed), then quite a large class of connections built by means of it are actually, Finsler metrizable.
-Below is a table indicating the situation for the main examples of connections with vectorial nonmetricity.
+Specifically, we asked the question of whether their autoparallels are actually, (pseudo-)Finslerian geodesics 'in disguise', a feature known as \textit{Finsler metrizability}; the relevance of such a question is, on the one hand from a mathematical perspective, given by the equivalence between Finsler metrizability and the existence of a parametrization-invariant variational principle for autoparallels, and, on the other hand from a physical perspective, given by the question on the interpretation of autoparallels in metric-affine gravity.

-A future direction of research is to use the above found Finsler functions as ansatzes for obtaining exact solutions in Finsler gravity, capable of modeling the gravitational field, e.g., around compact objects and thus producing geometric explanations for the dark matter phenomenology.
+Our findings are summarized in Theorems \ref{thm:metrizability_classification_alpha_beta} and \ref{thm:metrizability_general_ab}.
+We find the necessary and sufficient conditions for a connection with vectorial nonmetricity to be metrizable by a Finsler function depending algebraically on its constituents (i.e., on the metric and on the defining one-form $b$), together with the most general form of the respective Finsler functions.
+In other words, we find the action principle that is extremised by the autoparallels of affine connections with vectorial nonmetricity.
+The Finsler functions that define the action belong to the so-called class of \textit{generalized $(\alpha,\beta)$-metrics}, admitting as a particular case, the most commonly used in applications class of Finsler functions, namely, $(\alpha,\beta)$-metrics.
+It turned out that, provided that the one-form $b$ satisfies some specific differential constraints (in particular, it is torse-forming \cite{gherici2026torseformingvectorfieldcertain} and closed), then quite a large class of connections built by means of it are actually, Finsler metrizable.
+Below is a table indicating the situation for the main examples of connections with vectorial nonmetricity - the famous classes of Weyl, Schrödinger and completely symmetric connections.